+Temporal scale

-Temporal scales refer to how time is represented:
+How time is represented:

-- How long a time is simulated? - How the passage of time is simulated? e.g. day, week, year, etc. - The use of time steps means that all the processes and changes happening at times shorter than a time step are only summarized and represented by how they make state variables jump from one time step to the next. - The temporal extent is usually determined by system-level phenomena produced by the model, whereas temporal resolution is usually determined by the agent-level phenomena driving the model internally.
+Temporal extent.
+How long a time is simulated?
+Temporal resolution.
+How the passage of time is simulated?
+The time step size, e.g, day, week, year, etc.

+- The processes and changes happening at times shorter than a time step are only summarized and represented by how they make state variables jump from one time step to the next. - The temporal extent is usually determined by system-level phenomena produced by the model, whereas temporal resolution is usually determined by the agent-level phenomena driving the model internally.